rescale-labs/htc-cli/v2/api/README.md

    that it works for our needs.
 3. Generates the code in `_oas` using [ogen](https://ogen.dev/docs/intro).

+## Other options for OpenAPI codegen.

 ogen-go/ogen has nice instrumentation for traces and timing, even if it also creates a bunch of server code.
 So, we're going there first.

-## Other options for OpenAPI codegen.
+But other things looked at follow.

 * go-swagger (OpenAPI 2.0 only)
 * oapi-codegen (works!)

-## go-swagger
+### go-swagger

 go-swagger only supports OpenAPI 2.0